 Name Details Matter Discussed/Suggestions R. Ananatharupan He is the secretary of the Only a part of the land is cultivated twice a year (Farmer) Ganesapuram groundnut using open well water and the water from pump producer farmer society.
 He 4.
 Currently, pump 4 is maintained by 4 farmers has four children and has 3 and they use the pump for their cultivation acres own farmland and 6 activities for around 12 acres.
 The current water acres extent rented land. level of the open well is around 20 feet below the ground level.
 However, he is getting piped water for drinking and eagerly looking to have the pump house in place to expand the cultivation.
-Groundnuts, Green peace, and green chili are the main crops he is entitled to, and the closest market is Oddusudan.
-Livestock farming is also continuing with the cultivation activities.
-K. Karunananthan He has 4 family members Only a part of the highland is used to cultivate per (Farmer) including himself and he is season.
-He is also getting water from the No. 4- having 6 acres of farmland pump and his open well.
-Only two seasons are including 3-acre paddy land. cultivated.
-Chili, Kurakkan, Long bean, and green pea are his main crops and waiting to cultivate whole land (3 acres) under improved irrigation supply.
+Groundnuts, Green peace, and green chill are the main crops ne is entitled to, and the closest market is Oddusudan.
+Livestock farming is also K. Karupapanthan Lie has a family manhan Continuing with the bighland is used to sultivate nor K. Karunananunan (Earmor) He has 4 family members only a part of the highland is used to cultivate per (Farmer) having 6 acros of farmland nump and his open well.
+Only two seasons are including 3-acre paddy land cultivated Chili Kurakkan Long bean and green nea are his main crons and waiting to cultivate whole land (3 acres) under improved irrigation supply.
+S.Nickelace He has 3 family members Similarly, only a part of the land is used to cultivate (Farmer) and 3 acres of cultivable land due to the un availability of water.
+Currently, he available. uses water from an open well and suggests completing the project asap.
+Pubalasingam He does not have relatives He is also cultivation a part of his upland and he (Farmer) with him and he lives alone uses water from the existing pump 4.
+He has contributed up to some extent with other shareholders to maintain this pump and use water for their individual cultivation activities.